oracle-livelabs/apex/shopping-cart/creating-db-objects/creating-db-objects.md

     ![Create Package details](./images/create-package2.png " ")

-5. For Specification, enter the following:
+5. For Specification, copy and replace the Specification code:

     ```
     <copy>